cpressey/Ahead-of-Time-eval/README.md

 to `eval` is explicitly given, and only the bindings in that environment will be used during the evaluation of `eval`.
-Supplying only a standard environment, which does not contain any bindings specific to the active program, makes it impossible to capture such a binding during the evaluation of `eval`.
+Supplying only a standard environment, which does not contain any bindings specific to the active program, makes it impossible to capture a program binding during the evaluation of `eval`.

-It also makes it possible to strategically subvert hygiene, by manipulating the environment that is passed in so that it no longer resembles the "standard" one.
+It also makes it possible to strategically subvert hygiene, either by manipulating the environment that is passed in so that it no longer resembles the "standard" one, or by manipulating the phrase and replacing referents with other values.

+**TODO: there should be some more words on the subject of hygiene here.**

 **TODO: there should really be more examples here.**